 1.0d 21 February 2020 46 First version for EPS-SG.
-Replacing document: NWC/CDOP3/PPS/SMHI/SCI/ATBD/CPP. -Added usage of METimage data.
-METimage and VIIRS. -Changed product name from Cloud Physical Properties (CPP) to Cloud Microphysics (CMIC). -Changed dataset name from REFE to CRE.
-(Cloud Particle Effective Radius) NWC/CDO 15 April 2020 49 Changes related to PDCR RIDs: OBI6_ATBD_Schlussed_001_002; Clarifications about the calculations SMHI/SCI/ and assumptions.
-ATBD/CMI -OBJ6_ATBD_Schluessel_003: Giving a more detailed description of the 1.0 usage of channel 2.25μm. -OBJ6 ATBD Schluessel 004: Use different cloud phase algorithm for METimage, than was used for AVHRR.
-In order to make better use of the NWC/CDO 22 March 2021 40 spectral information available.
-P3/PPS/SM 22 Watch 2021 49 - Added AVHRR/1 usage.
-HI/SCI/AT -The radiative transfer look-up tables have been modified based on 3.0d droplet size distribution width. -Changed effective variance used for cloud droplets. -For input data snow depth and ice concentration, now use a gradual increase. -Replaced the input dataset surface albedo, from one MODIS version to another.
-Changes specially for vEPSSG -For cmic_phase_extended added the class overshooting. -Corrected the description of the METimage resolution.
+Replacing document: NWC/CDOP3/PPS/SMHI/SCI/ATBD/CPPAdded usage of METimage dataStart using a few channels, which are not AVHRR-heritage, for METimage and VIIRSChanged product name from Cloud Physical Properties (CPP) to Cloud Microphysics (CMIC)Changed dataset name from REFF to CRE.
+(Cloud Particle Effective Radius) NWC/CDO P3/EPSSG/ SMHI/SCI/ ATBD/CMI C 1.0 15 April 2020 49 Changes related to PDCR RIDs: -OBJ6_ATBD_Schluessel_001, 002: Clarifications about the calculations and assumptionsOBJ6_ATBD_Schluessel_003: Giving a more detailed description of the usage of channel 2.25μmOBJ6_ATBD_Schluessel_004: Use different cloud phase algorithm for METimage, than was used for AVHRR.
+In order to make better use of the spectral information available.
+NWC/CDO P3/PPS/SM HI/SCI/AT BD/CMIC 3.0d 22 March 2021 49 Changes related both to v2021 and vEPSSG: - Added AVHRR/1 usage. -The radiative transfer look-up tables have been modified based on different choices for ice particle habits and size distribution and water droplet size distribution width. -Changed effective variance used for cloud droplets. -For input data snow depth and ice concentration, now use a gradual increase. -Replaced the input dataset surface albedo, from one MODIS version to another.
+Changes specially for vEPSSG: -For cmic_phase_extended added the class overshooting. -Corrected the description of the METimage resolution.
 Changes specially for v2021: - Describe that v2021 does not work for METimage (TBD02) - Describe that v2021 for VIIRS only uses the AVHRR-heritage channels.
-Document improvement: CMSAF-review) -Corrected a typo in table 8. -Updated scientific references to match other changes.
-NWC/CDO 26 April 2021 49 Changes after PPS v2021 RR: P3/PPS/SM HI/SCI/AT - Make clearer the status of processing for: MERSI-2 and ME11mage. - RID-1: Added more explanations in section 4.1 BD/CMIC - RID-2, 16, 18: editorial 3.0e - RID-6: Added more details about the plans for METimage. - RID-15: Described that section 4.2.1 "Infrared radiative transfer for cloud phase" is not relevant for PPS v2021, and will be reconsidered. - RID-17: clarification on METimage resolution Please note that RID-4 has not been implemented yet.
-NWC/CDO 1 September 2021 48 Changes before PPS v2021 DRR: HI/SCI/AT CMIC errors, in particular for cloud phase BD/CMIC -Updated section 4.2 to be in line with RR discussion result on "Risk of 5.0e algorithm for Metimage, specifically not introducing online RT calculations) - RID-15 Updated section 4.3.1.2: discuss which channels have potential to better exploit the METimage capabilities (Recommendation-02) from day-2 for phase, and aligned phase algorithm description with implementation agreed for Versions 2021/EPS-SGday one.
-Supersedes previous changes introduced for RID 15 -Updated TBD02 with current plans.
+Document improvement: - Some clarifications in the text. (some of them as a response to a CMSAF-review) -Corrected a typo in table 8. -Corrected a typo in equation 21.
+NWC/CDO P3/PPS/SM HI/SCI/AT BD/CMIC 3.0e 26 April 2021 49 -Updated scientific references to match other changes.
+Changes after PPS v2021 RR: - Make clearer the status of processing for: MERSI-2 and METimage. - RID-1: Added more explanations in section 4.1 - RID-2, 16, 18: editorial - RID-6: Added more details about the plans for METimage. - RID-15: Described that section 4.2.1 "Infrared radiative transfer for cloud phase" is not relevant for PPS v2021, and will be reconsidered. - RID-17: clarification on METimage resolution Please note that RID-4 has not been implemented yet.
+NWC/CDO P3/PPS/SM HI/SCI/AT BD/CMIC 3.0e 1 September 2021 48 Changes before PPS v2021 DRR: - Addressed Action-004 by discussion of the impact of RTM errors on CMIC errors, in particular for cloud phase -Updated section 4.2 to be in line with RR discussion result on "Risk of violating timeliness requirements" (agreed not to change of phase algorithm for Metimage, specifically not introducing online RT calculations) - RID-15 Updated section 4.3.1.2: discuss which channels have potential to better exploit the METimage capabilities (Recommendation-02) from day-2 for phase, and aligned phase algorithm description with implementation agreed for Versions 2021/EPS-SGday one.
+Supersedes previous changes introduced for RID 15. -Updated TBD02 with current plans.